Ghana Visa and Passport Requirements

 Single-entry visas for Ghana are valid for three months from the date of issue, although visas valid for up to one year may be granted for specific purposes.
 Visas may be extended when in Ghana.

-Consulate (or consular section at embassy or high commission); postal applications are accepted.
+Consulate (or consular section at embassy or high commission).

 In theory, a visa can be issued on arrival to nationals of countries without a Ghanaian mission or consulate, but only if prior notice is given to the Director of the Ghana Immigration Service by the traveller or their sponsor.
 However, this course of action is only recommended to those with plenty of time and patience, and it would be risky to board a plane to Ghana without written confirmation from the Ghana Immigration Service.

 Applications for visas for Ghana typically take 10 to 15 working days to process.
-If all goes well, visas typically take three days to issue if you hand in and collect the application personally, or around 10 days by courier, but a wait of up to a month is not unusual, particularly at the embassies in the USA.
 Rapid (24- and 72-hour) visa processing services are available in some countries at an additional cost.

 In theory, you cannot enter Ghana without sufficient funds to cover expenses for the duration of your stay.
 In practice, a return ticket and a credit or debit card (ideally Visa) will suffice.